 Although in all organisations personalities change over time, IFMA has been fortunate in the stability of key members.
-Initially, in 1974 Frank Paton, a practising UK farmer, and Philip James, a UK Government agricultural management advisor were appointed as President and Secretary/Treasurer.
+Initially, in 1974 Frank Paton, a practising UK farmer, and Philip James, a UK Government agricultural management advisor were appointed as President and Secretary /Treasurer.
 They stayed together in these key posts until 1991 when Frank Paton's ill health prevented him attending the New Zealand Congress.
 Frank was succeeded by Malcolm Stansfield of Reading University, England, who had also been a practising farms manager.
-When Malcolm retired at the 16 Congress in Ireland in 2007, he was succeeded by John Alliston, the Dean of Agriculture at the Royal Agricultural College, England.
+When Malcolm retired at the 16th Congress in Ireland in 2007, he was succeeded by John Alliston, then Dean of Agriculture at the Royal Agricultural College, England.
+Trevor Atkinson, Technical Director of Sentry Farming took over as President at the 19th Congress in 2013.
+Four Presidents in forty years!

-Philip James remained as Secretary/Treasurer of IFMA up to the 14th Congress in Perth, Western Australia in 2003 -almost 30 years since the first Congress in the UK.
-His position as a Farm Management Advisor in Reading and London had resulted in may fruitful contacts around the world, which were especially beneficial to IFMA.
-His retirement brought Tony King onto the scene as Secretary and Treasurer.
-Tony's arrival coincided with the upsurge in World Wide Web interest and usage, which he has made full use of, both to convey Congress, Journal and subscription information around the world, but also to put IFMA firmly on the Internet map.
-His efforts will hopefully attract a wider audience to the excellent Congresses, and also improve IFMA finances so that more can be done to develop farm management activity around the world.
+Philip James remained as Secretary/Treasurer of IFMA up to the 14th Congress in Perth, Western Australia in 2003 - almost 30 years since the first Congress in the UK.
+His position as a Farm Management Advisor in Reading and London had resulted in many fruitful contacts around the world, which were especially beneficial to IFMA.
+His retirement brought Tony King, formally Farm Services Manager with Ciba-Geigy/Novartis and program manager for IAgrM conferences, onto the scene as Secretary and Treasurer.
+Tony's arrival coincided with the upsurge of the World Wide Web which he has made full use of, both to convey Congress, Journal and subscription information around the world, but also to put IFMA firmly on the Internet map.
+His efforts have attracted a wider audience to IFMA's excellent Congresses and to their proceedings - giving authors a much wider and longer term exposure of their work.
+In addition it promotes the Journal, and improved IFMA's finances allowing it to further encourage the development of farm management knowledge and skills around the world.

 Vice Presidents have always been important to IFMA.
 The first, Ken Lantz of Ontario, Canada, provided much dynamic support and sound advice to an infant organisation.
-He was later joined by Joel Muasya, from Kenya's Ministry of Agriculture, who added a further dimension to IFMA.
+Other Vice Presidents came and went connected with congresses - but Ken was later joined by Joel Muasya, from Kenya's Ministry of Agriculture, who added a wider dimension to IFMA.
 Ken Lantz was succeeded by Rusty Firth of New Zealand, and Joel Muasya by Dan Smith of the USA.
-Rusty and Dan, both experienced Farm Management practitioners, brought insights into the farm problems of grassland farmers in New Zealand and the small farmers of S.Carolina, USA, in addition to their wide contacts.
+Rusty and Dan, both experienced Farm Management practitioners, brought insights into the farming problems of grassland farmers in New Zealand and the small farmers of S.Carolina, USA, in addition to their wide contacts.
 Rusty was followed by Rob Napier of New South Wales, Australia - a widely travelled management advisor and teacher, adding yet another dimension to the expertise within IFMA.
+After Dan Smith retired in 2007, Jim McGrann from Texas A&M University took up the cause with great enthusiasm, and was followed in 2011 by the current Vice President Damona Doye from Oklahoma State University, who brings her vast extension work, experience and academic contacts to the benefit of IFMA.

-Council members were also widely drawn.
-The objective was, and is, to have active members on each continent, who would promote both the ethos of IFMA and future Congresses within their own areas.
-IFMA has been well served over the years by Council members, several of whom have staged a Congress in their own country.
+Council members are also widely drawn.
+The objective is to have active members on each continent who promote both the ethos of IFMA and future Congresses within their own areas.
+IFMA has been well served over the years by Council members, several of whom have had the courage to stage a Congress in their own country.
+IFMA owes a huge debt to all those who have taken on the daunting task of organising and running a congress - unrewarded and usually in addition to their normal daily jobs.
+These people, with their local committee members, are the real heroes of IFMA!